maxi-schaefer/Astro/README.md

 # Astro
-Astro is a electronjs template with a custom made titlebar, settings and some more features coming in the future
+Astro is a minimialist electronjs template with a custom made titlebar, settings and some more features coming in the future

 ## Install
 Cloe the repository and install dependencies: